pojntfx/stfs/README.md

-# stfs
+# STFS

-Simple Tape File System, a FUSE based on tar and SQLite for tape drives.
+Simple Tape File System (STFS), a file system for tapes and tar files.

 ## Overview